-Opana is often considered the most powerful prescription narcotic painkiller in America, oxycontin has found itself coming in second place to these even more addictive opioid painkiller, Opana.
+Opana is often considered the most powerful prescription narcotic painkiller in America, oxycontin has found itself coming in second place to these even more addictive opioid painkillers, Opana.

-The addiction affects of Opana are quite similar to those of morphine, but with users experiencing a more euphoric high and less of the itchiness noted with morphine.
+Opana addictions effects are quite similar to those of morphine, but with users experiencing a more euphoric high and less of the itchiness noted with morphine.
 Patients have noted both an increase and a decrease in nausea and vomiting, all dependent on the individual using the drug.

-What Treatments is the Painkiller Opana Used for:
+What Type of Pain Treatments Is the Painkiller Opana Prescribed for?

-If you or a loved one has abused Opana addiction and are now battling addiction, there are options readily available to you.
+If you or a loved one has Opana addiction and are now battling opana withdrawal and detox, there are remedies and options readily available to you.
 We at the Opiate Freedom Center know how serious opana addiction is and how difficult breaking a habit can be.
 Rehabs are costly and most do not have the thousands of dollars needed to seek help at one.
-That’s why our program is designed to give addicts the knowledge that they need to get through the withdrawals with minimal suffering.
+That’s why our program is designed to give addicts the knowledge that they need to get through withdrawals with minimal suffering.
 We are here to help you move forward in your life by controlling and ending the cravings and developing new life habits to aide you in conquering your addictions once and for all.